 The company strongly believes it cannot go renewable without ensuring the optimization of its energy system first.
 Today’s commitments are yet another step in Schneider Electric’s journey to becoming carbon neutral by 2030.
 Aligned with these commitments, Schneider Electric decided to join two global, collaborative initiatives, led by The Climate Group and bringing together influential businesses committed to accelerating climate action:

 - RE100: to use 100 percent renewable electricity by 2030 with an intermediary objective of 80 percent by 2020

-- EP100: to double energy productivity by 2030, against a 2005 baseline, setting an ambitious target to doubling the economic output from every unit of energy consumed
+- EP100: to double energy productivity by 2030, against a 2005 baseline, setting an ambitious target of doubling the economic output from every unit of energy consumed

-Schneider Electric strives to answer the world’s new energy challenge by boosting energy efficiency everywhere: in homes, buildings and cities, industry, the grid, and throughout remote community.
-In a world more decarbonized, more digitized, more decentralized, energy use needs to be more productive.
+Schneider Electric strives to answer the world’s new energy challenge by boosting energy efficiency everywhere: in homes, buildings and cities, industry, the grid, and throughout remote communities.
+In a world more decarbonized, more digitized, and more decentralized, energy use needs to be more productive.

 In order to deliver on its new promises and its sustained energy efficiency efforts, Schneider Electric will leverage its own technical solutions (EcoStruxure Power, EcoStruxure Grid).
 Using these solutions, the Group has been able to reduce its energy consumption by 10 percent every three years for the past 10 years.
 More specifically, Schneider Electric has reduced consumption by six percent between 2008 and 2017 at its headquarters in France, “The Hive”.